Arms Trade Drones Environmental Costs of Militarisation Extinction Rebellion: Hastings & St L

 Nuclear Alliances

-Non-nuclear states which are signatories of NPT already have an obligation not to acquire nuclear weapons but the new Treaty also adds that states are not to seek, induce or assist anyone to engage in prohibited activity possession and further use of nuclear arms.
+Non-nuclear states which are signatories of the Nuclear Nonproliferation Treaty already have an obligation not to acquire nuclear weapons but the new Treaty also adds that states are not to seek, induce or assist anyone to engage in prohibited activity possession and further use of nuclear arms.

 This already rules out nuclear arrangements in existing alliances such as NATO and the Asian nuclear alliance of Japan, South Korea and Australia.
 So far, countries in such alliances have not joined the TPNW, because if there was for example a major power confrontation in Asia, the TPNW would prohibit a state from calling upon a nuclear power to threaten action on their behalf; this would effectively neutralise their nuclear alliance.